 It is essential that you participate as a responsible member of the team to facilitate in your well being.
 Additionally, support from family, significant others, caregivers or friends is an essential part of a successful transplant.

-These transplant specialists are there for you during every step of your heart transplant journey.
+The heart transplant coordinator/nurse practitioner are with you during every step of your heart transplant journey.
 They act as a liaison between you, your loved one and other members of the transplant team.
-They assist the doctor with your medical care - beginning with your first visit - and remain active in your care as long as you are in Sharp's heart transplant program.
+They assist the doctor with your medical care — beginning with your first visit — and remain active in your care as long as you are in Sharp's heart transplant program.
 They are available to you 7 days a week, 24 hours a day, for urgent needs, as well as to respond to concerns and questions during regular business hours.

 The cardiologist reviews your cardiac history and other disease processes such as diabetes.
 This doctor maximizes the medications for heart failure and determines what specific tests may be necessary to complete the transplant evaluation.
 Meet the heart transplant medical directors and team.